import numpy as np

 .
 Note that the source and destination are specified using rasterio.band

-applied on either the file connection, reflecting the fact that we operate on a specific layer of the rasters.
+applied on both file connections, reflecting the fact that we operate on a specific layer of the rasters.
 The resampling method being used here is nearest neighbor resampling (rasterio.enums.Resampling.nearest

 ).